UFC Undisputed 3 (Playstation 3 [Reviewed], Xbox 360)

 If I had to point out anything I’d like to see improved on, I’d like to see fighter entrances expanded a little bit.
 The Pride entrances are outstanding, but on the UFC side, they seem a little short and if you’re fighting in WFA or on a UFN show, there are no entrances.
 I’d also like if we could upload walk in music from the PS3 or Xbox hard drive, such as on NCAA Football or on MLB The Show.
 I would say I would like to see more doctor stoppages since I haven’t seen one yet, but it’s not like I have worked on causing one.

 Nevertheless, in case you couldn’t tell, this game is terrific.
 This is one of the best and most fun sports and fighting games I have ever played.
 In terms of pure fun, fighting games, I’d put it up there with some of the fantastic wrestling games I used to play on the N64 like WWF/E No Mercy, Wrestlemania 2000, and one of those WCW games that’s name is eluding me right now.
 In most areas, it is a perfect game.
 In some other areas, and those are very very few, it is oh so close to being perfect.
 The good thing about that, is there is still some room to improve.

-This game gets 4 out of 5 stars.
-I really wish I could add another half a star, because if we had a 10 point scale, it would get a nine from me.
 There is just so very little holding this game back from being perfect.
 But it is definitely worth your purchase, so go get yourself a copy and kick some ass.